MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 Similarly, functional properties can be included.
 They can include, for example, the ordering for a set of assets in some sort of sequence or timing information, and information related to a particular functional use.

 ## Examples
 The following examples use a pseudo representation of the JSON and a similar pseudo example of how parameters in the current resolver spec can be represented.

 As part of the 2030 vision we advocate for the use of a resolution system, where identifiers are used to resolve a location of a resource, we include examples of how the JSON can map to resolver entries, for more details on how resolvers work and implementation see here: [Through the Looking Glass](https://movielabs.com/through-the-looking-glass/).
-If you are note using a resolver, this can be ignored.
-The resolver examples do not cover all possible ways of usin the resolver with Assets.
+If you are not using a resolver, this can be ignored.
+The resolver examples do not cover all possible ways of using the resolver with Assets.

 ---
 ### Single Digital Asset
 This shows the simplest case of single digital asset (A1) and single essence (E1).

 A1 can be resolved asking for metadata, E1 can be resolved for the URL of the essence.

 ```
 OMC